gregogolla/investrak-iicdocs/admin-modules/app-settings.md

 1. `Amount` - The amount that is expected every month for the period.
 1. `Start` - The earliest month in the period.
 Note that these are stored as whole months.
 1. `End` - The latest month in the period.
 This is left blank for the current on-going period.
-1. `Description` - any additional information that provides additional information for the date range
+1. `Description` - any additional information that provides additional information for the date range.